 On Translation: How to work with a freelance translator

 I was born in Russia.
-How did it happen that almost half of my life I’ve consciously dedicated to learning English, I find rather hard to narrate in few words… But today’s reality is that one of the main things I do for living is working as a freelance translator, using both my passion for English language and my Russian roots to provide the best translations for my clients.
+How did it happen that almost half of my life I’ve consciously dedicated to learning English I find rather hard to narrate in few words… But today’s reality is that one of the main things I do for a living is working as a freelance translator, using both my passion for the English language and my Russian roots to provide the best translations for my clients.

 My tip NUMBER 1: Communication.